tomcarbon/docker-react-dungeons-dragons-dice-roller/README.md

 SCREENSHOTS: [link](https://imgur.com/a/VnovNsb)

 TLDR: This 'website' has a GUI and is meant to assist the D&D Dungeon Master with Rolling the Dice.
 Also this application has a notepad feature which facilitates sending private messages to player/charcters.
+Should work on most mobile devices.

 ******************************************************************************